Cody Bellinger Player Props: Cubs vs. Marlins

-Cody Bellinger -- with a slugging percentage of .737 in his past 10 games, including three home runs -- will be in action for the Chicago Cubs against the Miami Marlins, with Edward Cabrera on the hill, on April 29 at 4:05 PM ET.
+Cody Bellinger -- batting .359 in his past 10 games -- will be in action for the Chicago Cubs versus the Miami Marlins, with Bryan Hoeing on the hill, on April 30 at 12:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Marlins.
+In his most recent game, he hit a home run while going 1-for-4 against the Marlins.

 Cody Bellinger Game Info & Props vs. the Marlins